takado8/Tetris/README.md

 3. Holes - number of 'holes' - empty inaccessible spaces.
 4. Bumpiness - summed difference of adjacent columns height.

-each value has a multiplier (successively a, b, c, d), so the complete equation looks like this:
+each value has a multiplier (successively a, b, c, d), so the complete equation is as follows:

     field_value = Height * a + Complete lines * b + Holes * c + Bumpiness * d